vicmoh/RoundRobin/README.txt

 4) Does your simulation include switch overhead if a thread is interrupted (due to a time slice) and either the ready queue is empty or the thread has the highest priority?

-1) For my algorithm my program simulator includes switch overhead time for every new thread occurs.
+1) For my algorithm, my program simulator includes switch overhead time for every new thread occurs.
 2) My program simulation also includes the switch overhead if thread moves from the ready states to the running state and the CPU is on idle